Skip to main content

 • Global War on Terrorism Expeditionary Medal (not Service Medal).

-• Those who served in U.S. Merchant Marines during World War II.
+• You served in U.S. Merchant Marines during World War II.

-• Those who served during a civilian capacity during world War II in either of the following capacities:
+• You served during a civilian capacity during World War II in either of the following capacities:

 • American Field Service under U. S. Armies and the U.S. Army Groups